-A. Common Carpet Problems and Their Answers
+Common Carpet Problems

-Dent or crushed areas - often caused by heavy objects not moved frequently enough.
+Dent or crushed areas are often caused by heavy objects not moved frequently enough.
 Remove by stroking the dent with the edge of a coin.
 A hot hair dryer or a steam iron may be held above the carpet surfaces while you tug upward on the tufts.
 NEVER let the iron touch the carpet.

-Shedding - New carpeting, especially cut pile, will shed little bits of fiber for a period of time.
+Shedding on new carpeting, especially cut pile, will occur as little bits of fiber for a period of time.
 Regular vacuuming will remove these fibers.
 This condition will eventually stop and will not affect the quality of the carpet.

-Sprouting - Occasional small tufts of fiber will sprout above the carpet surface.
+Sprouting occasional small tufts of fiber will sprout above the carpet surface.
 Simply trim with sharp scissors.
 Never try to pull the tufts out.

-Snags - Sharp-edged objects can grab or snag a carpet fiber.
+Snags can occur when sharp-edged objects can grab or snag a carpet fiber.
 When this happens simply cut off the snag.
 If the snag is unusually large, call a professional.

-- Shading Shading is characteristic of fine, cut-pile carpets.
+Shading is characteristic of fine, cut-pile carpets.
 This is usually caused by the pile lying in different directions or at different angles.
-A good vacuuming will get all going in the same direction. - Rippling, Buckling or Puckering In wall-to-wall carpeting, high humidity may cause rippling.
-If the carpet remains rippled during normal humidity, have a professional restretch the carpet with a power stretcher. - Fuzzing Is caused by embedded dirt and grit-cutting fibers but leaving them still bound at one end.
+A good vacuuming will get all going in the same direction.

+Rippling, Buckling or Puckering in wall-to-wall carpeting, high humidity may cause rippling.
+If the carpet remains rippled during normal humidity, have a professional re-stretch the carpet with a power stretcher.

+Fuzzing is caused by embedded dirt and grit-cutting fibers but leaving them still bound at one end.
 Carefully clip off the protruding fibers.
-Fuzzing is an indication that more-frequent vacuuming is required. - Palling "Pills," small bits of entangled fibers and lint, usually occurring on loop pile carpet, can be clipped off with scissors. - Footprints Most cut-pile carpet will show foot impressions.
+Fuzzing is an indication that more-frequent vacuuming is required.

+Palling or Pills are small bits of entangled fibers and lint, usually occurring on loop pile carpet, can be clipped off with scissors.

+Footprints will show in most cut-pile carpet as impressions.
 This is not a defect.
-If you find this objectionable, a carpet of a lower pile will suit your needs. - Fading Science has yet to develop a color that will not fade with time.
+If you find this objectionable, a carpet of a lower pile will suit your needs.

+Fading will occur as science has yet to develop a color that will not fade with time.
 A few tips to help delay fading are as followings: 1.
 Frequently remove dirt by vacuuming.
 2. Regularly change air filters in heating and air-conditioning systems.
 3. Keep humidity and temperature from getting too high.
-4. Reduce sunlight exposure with window coverings or other sunlight-filtering materials. - Burns Remove charred tips of burned fibers by cutting with curved fingernail scissors.
-If the burn is deep or extensive, call a professional for repair. - Cooler outside temperatures often create static electricity.
-To avoid the problem, look for carpets with built-in anti-static protection for repair. - New Carpet Odor Some new carpets and padding have a noticeable odor.
+4. Reduce sunlight exposure with window coverings or other sunlight-filtering materials.

+Burns can be removed by cutting with curved fingernail scissors.
+If the burn is deep or extensive, call a professional for repair.

+Cooler outside temperatures often create static electricity.
+To avoid the problem, look for carpets with built-in anti-static protection for repair.

+New Carpet Odor is normal in most new carpets and padding.
 Such odors usually disappear within a few weeks with ventilating and frequent vacuuming.

-B. Stains and Spills
+Stains or Spills